- Arts and Design»

 - What ground color would work best?

-Quick Thumbnail Drawings Help Planning Values and Composition of the Painting
+Quick Thumbnail Drawings Help Planning Values and Composition

 To help you make these decisions, draw several thumbnails with possible solutions of different composition crops.
 Draw the thumbnails on paper, few square inches in the same proportions of your support.